 You can also put cold packs on your painful joints to ease pain and swelling.
 Wrap the cold pack in a light towel to protect your skin -- 10-15 minutes on, 10-15 minutes off.

 3.Use it or lose it.
 Don’t let pain and stiffness keep you from moving.
 Exercise keeps your joints flexible and your muscles strong.
 It’ll also help you stay at a healthy weight.
 That’ll keep pressure off you and reduce inflammation.
 You can walk, bike, swim, do yoga -- anything you enjoy that doesn’t make your joint pain worse.
+Your doctor can help you find the amount and type of activity that is right for you.

 4.Slough it off.
 Remove the scales and flakes from your skin to ease the burning and itching.
 This will make your lotions and anti-itch ointments work better.
 Over-the-counter lotions that have ingredients like salicylic acid, lactic acid, urea, or phenol can help soften and remove scales.